Resources for LGBTQIA+ Students

 Legal

 On February 26, 2018, courts ruled that the Civil Rights Act of 1964 extended to LGBTQIA persons.
 Discrimination based on sexual orientation is now considered a civil rights violation across the United States.
-If you’re still concerned about your legal protections, consider researching state laws and company codes of conduct or discrimination policies, or making an appointment with a career council to discuss your concerns.
+If you’re still concerned about your legal protections, consider researching state laws and company codes of conduct or discrimination policies, or making an appointment with a career center staff member to discuss your concerns.

 Job Search